 A trek through the Blue Mountains UNESCO World Heritage Site or the rugged Cockpit Country will grant the best opportunities to spot indigenous species of various kinds.
 Our conical landscape makes hiking in Jamaica easy to access from just about anywhere; venture through the hills and valleys to see a different side of the island.
 The mountains are coated with collections of green trees and flamboyant flowers frequented by chirping birds.

 Beyond the dazzling assortment of birds, there is a lot more to Jamaica’s wildlife.
-Snakes, lizards, frogs, the coney, iguanas and the American crocodile were I the island long before the Spaniards arrived.
+Snakes, lizards, frogs, the coney, iguanas, and the American crocodile were on the island long before the Spaniards arrived.
 Lizards are easy to find, as many live around houses and gardens, feeding on insects.
-The coney (closely related to the rat and resembling a large, brown guinea pig) and the iguana have not survived quite as well as the lizards, having fallen prey to the ferocious mongoose, a relative newcomer brought into Jamaica from India to control field rats.
-The American crocodile (said to be harmless) and the manatee survive in small numbers along our South Coast.
-Additionally, there are over a dozen different kinds of small frogs, a hundred different butterflies and 25 species of harmless bats.
+The coney (closely related to the rat and resembling a large, brown guinea pig) and the iguana have not survived quite as well as the lizards, having fallen prey to the ferocious mongoose, a relative newcomer brought to Jamaica from India to control field rats.
+The American crocodile, said to be harmless, and the manatee survive in small numbers along our South Coast.
+Additionally, there are over a dozen different kinds of small frogs, a hundred different butterflies, and 25 species of harmless bats.